Neurdan/react-movie-storage-main/README.md

 ### {"message":"[App] Init Mode: application","level":"info","timestamp":"2022-05-12 10:22:42+0300"}
 ### {"message":"[RestApiApp] STARTING AT PORT [8000] ADDRESS [::]","level":"info","timestamp":"2022-05-12 10:22:43+0300"}
+## And only after that you can run the reaction application

 After starting the api server, you can proceed to the launch of the client part